What is my Government Gateway ID?

 You will need to link some services to your Gateway account before you can start using them.

-For instance, before getting stuck in with Self Assessment tax returns, you must register for Self Assessment, and link the service to your Gateway ID.
+For instance, before getting stuck in with Self Assessment tax returns, you must register for Self Assessment and wait for your UTR number so you can link the service to your Gateway ID.

 What if I’m having problems signing in with my Government Gateway ID or password?